Yasmine Al-Bustami

-Yasmine Al-Bustami (ياسمين البسطامي : Yāsmīn al-Busṭāmī) is an American actress.
+Yasmine Al-Bustami (ياسمين البسطامي : Yāsmīn al-Busṭāmī) is an American-Emirati actress.
 She is most known for her roles on The Originals, NCIS: Hawaiʻi, and The Chosen.

 Early life

 Yasmine Al-Bustami was born in Abu Dhabi, United Arab Emirates, to a Palestinian-Jordanian father and Filipina mother, but moved with her family to Texas at the age of three.
 After receiving a degree in Finance, she decided to enter the world of entertainment, and improved her studies in Chicago, Illinois.

 Career

 In 2013, Al-Bustami made her television debut in The Originals as the recurring role of Monique Deveraux, a season one villain.

 In 2014, she guest starred in a season 3 episode of Nashville playing the role of Delissa Birch.

 In 2015, Al-Bustami guest starred in a season 4 episode of Switched at Birth.

 In 2016-2017, she had a recurring role on season 2 of The Inspectors.
 In 2017, she appeared in the music video of John Legend's single, "Surefire."
 Al-Bustami also had a role in the feature film You Get Me.
 She was a series regular in the CW Seed series I Ship It playing Sasha.

 In 2018, Al-Bustami was cast as a series regular in the Alpha streaming service live interactive sci-fi series Orbital Redux playing the role of Tommie.

 In 2019, season 2 of I Ship It was released with Al-Bustami back as Sasha.
 The season premiered again on CW Seed, but also premiered this time on The CW.

-In 2021, she reprised the role of Ramah in multiple episodes of The Chosens second season and third season, after appearing in a season one episode in 2019.
+From 2021, she reprised the role of Ramah in multiple episodes of The Chosens second, third and fourth seasons, after appearing in a season one episode in 2019.
 She was also cast as a series regular in NCIS spin-off NCIS: Hawaiʻi playing the role of Special Agent Lucy Tara.